malcolmdimeglio/Rename_episodes/README.md

 ```bash
 mv /usr/local/lib/python2.X/dist-packages/pytvmaze /usr/local/lib/python3.Y/dist-packages/pytvmaze
 ```
-Replace 'X' and 'Y' with your versions of pythons.
+Replace 'X' and 'Y' with your versions of python.

 ### For OSX users
 Coreutils package is not a built-in feature on OSX.